 Protect and Insulate Your Water Faucets To Prevent Freezing

-If you have any exposed water or drain piping in an uninsulated space such as in a crawlspace, attic, exterior walls or detached buildings on your property, make sure that you seal any air drafts around the fixtures, wrap the pipes with electrical heating tape first and then make sure that they are insulated.
+If you have any exposed water or drain piping in an uninsulated space in an attic, crawlspace or even exterior walls (or if you have detached buildings on your property), \ seal any air drafts or air leaks around the fixtures, wrap the pipes with electrical heating tape and make sure that they are insulated.

 An easy way to insulate a water pipe is to install a hose bib cover on each outdoor fixture including frost free hose bibs.
 Hose bib covers are square or dome shaped to fit right over outdoor faucets.
 They are made of thick foam so they are quite effective at keeping most of the cold away from the valve.
 Hose bib covers can be found in most hardware or home improvement stores and are very inexpensive and easy to install.
 Covers can usually be reused for several years so they are a good long term purchase.